 Global Governance: A Review of Multilateralism and International Organizations is the acclaimed, peer-reviewed journal of ACUNS.
 Traditionally, universities have hosted the journal, providing institutional support and editorial services, for five-year terms.
-At present, Global Governance is hosted at Brigham Young University for the period 2018-2023.
+At present, Global Governance is hosted at Brigham Young University.

 To apply to host Global Governance please complete the short form below, including uploading a letter of interest.
-The deadline to submit letters of interest is 30 June 2022.
-ACUNS will ask interested teams to submit full host proposals by 30 September 2022.
-A final decision will be announced by 1 December 2022.
+The deadline to submit letters of interest is 1 December 2022.
+ACUNS will subsequently ask interested teams to submit full host proposals.
+A final decision will be announced by 1 December 2023.

 For any questions, please contact the ACUNS Administrative Coordinator at firstname.lastname@example.org.

 Global Governance includes timely opinion pieces and articles on the contribution of international institutions and multilateral processes to economic development, the maintenance of peace and security, human rights, environmental sustainability, and a variety of other UN and international organization-related topics.
 Its focus is global not only in substance, but also in the multidisciplinary and multicultural perspectives brought to it by its authors and editorial board.
 It welcomes soundly analytical submissions from scholars in all of the fields that touch on issues of international public policy, as well as from practitioners who work with and within international institutions.
 Views that either support or challenge conventional wisdoms are equally welcome.
 For further details, please visit the dedicated Global Governance page or Brill Publishers.

 The following outlines the responsibilities of the editors of Global Governance.

 - The editorial responsibility shall rest with the Editor/s.